RasaHQ/rasa-sdk/README.md

 by GitHub Actions.

 *Release steps*:
-1. Switch to the branch you want to cut the release from (`main` in case of a major / minor, the current release branch for patch releases).
+1. Switch to the branch you want to cut the release from (`master` in case of a major / minor, the current release branch for patch releases).
 2. Run `make release`
-3. Create a PR against main or the release branch (e.g. `1.2.x`)
+3. Create a PR against master or the release branch (e.g. `1.2.x`)
-4. Once your PR is merged, tag a new release (this SHOULD always happen on `main` or release branches), e.g. using
+4. Once your PR is merged, tag a new release (this SHOULD always happen on master or release branches), e.g. using
     ```bash
     git tag 1.2.0 -m "next release"
     git push origin 1.2.0